 Accessing Files from the Docker Host in Containers

 Another common task is accessing host files from containers.
-To access host files in containers, Docker allows you to link a folder path from your desktop to share that folder to your container.
+To access host files in containers, Docker on Windows allows you to link a folder path from your desktop to share that folder to your container.
 This process is called binding.

 To create a binding, make a folder on a local drive.
 For this example, I’ll use E:\ and call it input.
 It’ll then create a new text document named file.txt in the folder.
 Feel free to use whatever path and file you wish.